top of page

 • grow food and share the abundance

-• teach others to forage and grow food
+• teach others to forage, grow food and eat healthy diets

 Finances

-• not give any money to corporations that harm the earth or enable modern slavery
+• do not give any money to corporations that harm the earth or enable modern slavery

-• not to put any savings in banks or investments that support degeneration (military, oil, big pharma, big ag etc)
+• not to put any savings in banks or investments that support degeneration (the industrial complex)

 • to use spending to support regenerative businesses